 What is Up With Pumpkin Spice?
-Posted by gary on Aug 29, 2019 in Culture, food
+Posted by Gary Locke on Aug 29, 2019 in Culture, food

 If you are learning English and trying to gain knowledge of American culture, then you need to be aware of something which appears throughout the country every year around the beginning of September and lingers into December.
 That thing is called pumpkin spice.
 Its popularity, indeed, its hold on much of the American public, may seem unfathomable.
 Nevertheless, you will encounter it.
 You may even fall under its sensuous spell, just as it has done to millions of others.